checkly/docs.checklyhq.com/site/content/docs/traces-open-telemetry/exporting-traces/grafana-tempo.md

 1. Back in your Grafana Cloud Instance (for example danube.grafana.net), head over to "Explore", select the *Tempo* source that is named `grafanacloud-yourOrganization-traces`:
   ![Select Tempo traces data source](/docs/images/otel/export-traces/grafana-cloud-tempo-source.png)

     Now, click **Search** to see the table of Traces received.
-The ones exported, have `checkly` as their service.
+The ones exported by Checkly, have `checkly` in the service column.
     ![See Checkly Traces in Grafana](/docs/images/otel/export-traces/grafana-explore-checkly-traces.png)